-Maxing out your IRA each year is a smart move when you’re focused on growing your retirement fund but contributing too much money can result in a tax penalty.
-Regardless of how you ended up with excess contributions, it’s important to make sure you correct your mistake and minimize the financial damage.
-If you’ve got too much money in your IRA, here’s what you can do about it.
+Maxing out your individual retirement account (IRA) each year is a smart move when you’re focused on growing your retirement fund.
+But contributing too much money can result in a tax penalty of 6%.
+Many taxpayers work with a financial advisor to avoid excess contributions and optimize their retirement strategies.
+If you have too much money in your IRA, here’s what you can do about it.

 1. Take the Extra Money Out

 The IRS lets you pull out excess IRA contributions without penalty as long as you do it before the tax filing deadline.
-For contributions made in the current tax year, you have until the April tax filing deadline to take the money back out.
-If you normally file an extension, you have until the extension deadline to take back your extra money.
+For contributions made in the current tax year, you have until the tax filing deadline to take the money back out, which typically falls in April of the year following the tax year.
+If you file an extension, you have until the extension deadline to take back your extra money.

 When you’re pulling out contributions, you’ll also have to take out any earnings the money generated while it was in the IRA.
 The earnings then have to be included on your tax return as ordinary income.
 Aside from paying taxes on the money, you’ll also have to pay a 10% early withdrawal penalty if you’re below the age of 59 1/2.